 You can determine the cost of ETFs by checking the fee section of the brokerage’s website.

 There are several effective means of tracking index fund performance.
-Most funds’ websites offer online tools for performance tracking.
-There are also robo advisors and apps that can track funds’ performance.
-I track my Index & ETF investments using Stock Rover, which I consider the best stock & ETF portfolio management, research, and screening software on the market today.
+Most funds’ websites offer online tools for performance tracking, and some robo-advisors and apps can track funds’ performance.
+I track my Index and ETF investments using Stock Rover, which I consider the best stock and ETF portfolio management, research, and screening software today.
 Monitoring your funds’ performance is a necessary chore if you want to protect your money.

 Investing In Stocks Can Be Complicated, Stock Rover Makes It Easy.